billstclair/elm-html-template/Markdown.md

 ### Automatic Escaping for Special Characters

 This comes for free with Elm.
 All the required `&foo;` syntax and URL encoding are generated.
-You can also type a handful of entities, currently only three.
+You can also type a handful of named entities, currently only three.
 Adding more is easy.
 Send me a pull request for [src/HtmlTemplate/Entities.elm](src/HtmlTemplate/Entities.elm).

 * `&nbsp;` - non-breaking space
 * `&copy;` - Copyright symbol (&copy;)
 * `&check;` - A nice checkmark (&check;)

+Also supported are the numeric entities, e.g. `&#48` and `&#x30` both represent "0".

 ## Block Elements